This Version Posted: August 4, 2020

 Explains your rights during COVID-19 in series of questions and answers.

-- The newly approved Employment Standards Amendments Act (Infectious Disease Emergencies), 2020 includes:
+- The Employment Standards Amendments Act (Infectious Disease Emergencies), 2020 sets out:

 - Job-protected leave to employees in isolation or quarantine due to COVID-19, and to those who need to be away from work to care for children at home due to school/daycare closures